Using the Venture Studio Model at Your University: A Guide

 • Simply learn from one another by sharing stories of their own studio experiences

-Factor in venture-building experts who speak at USG from entities like MIT and McKinsey, who spoke at the Q1 2024 edition of USG, and there is ample opportunity for schools to get the info and insights they need for their venture studio blueprint.
+Factor in venture-building experts who speak at University Studio Guild from organizations such as MIT and McKinsey, who spoke at the Q1 2024 edition of USG, and there is ample opportunity for schools to get the info and insights they need for their venture studio blueprint.